 Since potatoes were first grown, growers have noticed that the history of a field influences both yield and quality.
 Fields previously planted with potatoes generally yield less than field soils not previously farmed (virgin soils) or fields never planted with potatoes.
 Indeed, recent conversations with growers indicated that 14-26% greater yields can be achieved from virgin soils compared to nearby non-virgin soils.
 These observations corroborate results from several empirical studies (de Boer et al. 2001; Lamers, 1989).
 The purpose of this proposal is to determine what is responsible for these observations.

 Over a century of research efforts on the impacts of virgin soils on crop health have painted a rich but somewhat complicated picture.
 For example, despite the yield increases often achieved in virgin soils, potential fungal, bacterial, and nematode pathogens can be recovered from these soils (de Boer et al. 2001; López-Fando and Bello 1995; Pratt 1916, 1918).
 Interestingly, not all crops planted in pathogen-infested virgin soils develop symptoms.
 Verticillium wilt symptoms, for example, may not be expressed within the first year in infested virgin soil (Davis, 1985), but may arise instead after subsequent plantings (Powelson and Rowe 1993).
-For other diseases, like common scab, Rhizoctonia scab, silver scurf, and Fusarium wilt and rot, symptoms can arise within the first year in virgin soils (de Boer et al. 2001; Lutman 1923; Pratt 1916, 1918).
+For other diseases, like common scab, black scurf, silver scurf, and Fusarium wilt and rot, symptoms can arise within the first year in virgin soils (de Boer et al. 2001; Lutman 1923; Pratt 1916, 1918).

 Several sources of variation may account for these discrepancies between the expected and observed levels of disease in virgin soils.
 For example, other differences in soil physical, chemical, and biological properties, may be associated with virgin soils and influence crop health.
 In fact, differences in nematodes, bacteria, and fungal diversity have been detected between virgin and non-virgin soils (Chen et al. 2020; Gómez-Acata et al. 2014; López-Fando and Bello 1995; Werner and Zadworny 2002).
 Similarly, differences in soil physical and chemical properties have been detected between virgin and non-virgin soils (Blank and Fosberg 1989; Gómez-Acata et al. 2014; Zhang et al. 2018).
 Hence, numerous factors likely contribute to plant health in virgin soils.
 Unfortunately, the authors are not aware of any studies that have quantified the influence of all of these potential factors on crop health.

 To identify factors associated with the greater yields observed when potatoes are grown in virgin soil, we propose to conduct a common garden experiment with virgin and non-virgin soils collected from fields in the Pacific Northwest.
 To capture the physical, chemical, and biological factors often associated with changes in land-management practices (Chen et al. 2020; Blank and Fosberg 1989; Gómez-Acata et al. 2014; Zhang et al. 2018), we have assembled a team of soil scientists and plant pathologists.

+Ultimately, the results from this research will (i) document differences in soil physical, chemical, and biological properties that contribute to increases in potato yields and reductions in disease suppression in virgin vs non-virgin soils and (ii) foster future research efforts aimed towards reproducing and maintaining the observed benefits of virgin soils in non-virgin fields.

 Goal(s), Hypothesis & Objectives: